back to latest articles

 What changes: financial UX transitions from "basic functions range" to "ecosystem experience governance."
 Banks will no longer optimize onboarding and transaction flows.
 They will design how financial logic appears and disappears across dozens of integration touchpoints, providing users with an app interface that allows them to analyze performance, orchestrate AI execution and manage rules.

-3. Agentic AI Will Replace User Flows with Negotiation Flows
+3. How Will Agentic AI Replace Banking User Flows With Negotiation Flows?

 Today, customers manually compare loans, cards and investments.
 By 2035, users will increasingly delegate financial decision-making to autonomous AI agents: "Optimize my liquidity for the next quarter while preserving tax efficiency.
 Here are my constraints."